-So what if one of these endangered fish ends up on your hook?
-The best policy is to release them back into the water, but not before making a few observations.
+So, what if one of these endangered fish ends up on your hook?
+The best policy is to release it back into the water, but not before making a few observations.
 When did you encounter the fish?
 In what location?
 How many fish did you see and what size were they?
 Were they adult or juvenile?
 What activity did you observe (swimming, feeding)?
 You should provide this information, along with any photographs you might have taken, to local wildlife officials.

 While it's difficult to determine which fish are the most endangered, the following list represents 10 endangered fish commonly harvested for food.